Branston, Leicestershire: History

 According to A Dictionary of British Place Names, Branston could be "a farmstead or a village of a man called Brant" – "Brant" from an Old English person name and "ton" for "enclosure, farmstead, village, manor, [or] estate".

 In the 1086 Domesday account Branston is referred to as "Brantestone" in the Framland Hundred of north-east Leicestershire.
 It had 21 households, 10 villagers, 1 smallholder 6 freemen and 4 slaves, with a meadow of 16 acre and 2 mills.
 In 1066 Leofnoth of Branston was Lord of the Manor; after 1086 this transferred to Ralph of Kimcote, with the Bishop of Lincoln becoming Tenant-in-chief.

+The Parish Register of 1732 calls itself "A true register of all the Births, Burials & Marriages in Braunston near Croxton Kyriall in the County of Leicester in the sixth year of the reign of King George the second".

 On 1 April 1936 the parish was abolished and merged with Croxton Kerrial.

 The Grade II* listed St Guthlac's Church, Branston originated in the 13th century, with alterations up the 15th.
 New chancel and nave roofs were added in 1895–1896 by George Frederick Bodley and Thomas Garner, Gothic Revival architects.
 Further Grade II listed buildings are three 18th-century farmhouses, the early 19th-century Old Rectory, and the Village Hall dating from 1843.